Springfield Crossroads in Sussex County, Delaware — The American Northeast (Mid-Atlantic)

 Erected 2000 by The Delaware Public Archives.
 (Marker Number SC-108.)

 Other nearby markers.
-At least 8 other markers Zoar Methodist Church (approx. 2˝ miles away); Bethesda Methodist Church (approx. 3.7 miles away); Georgetown (approx. 3.7 miles away); Delaware Confederate War Memorial (approx. 3.9 miles away); Prospect A.M.E.
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
+Zoar Methodist Church (approx. 2˝ miles away); Bethesda Methodist Church (approx. 3.7 miles away); Georgetown (approx. 3.7 miles away); Delaware Confederate War Memorial (approx. 3.9 miles away); Prospect A.M.E.
 Church (approx. 4 miles away); Indian Mission United Methodist Church (approx. 4 miles away); Grace United Methodist Church (approx. 4.1 miles away); St. Paul's Protestant Episcopal Church (approx. 4.1 miles away).

 Regarding St. John's Methodist Church.
 National Register of Historic Places: